Younes-Charfaoui/JavaFX-Bundle/README.md

 FXBundle bundle = new FXBundle(map);
 ````

-or throughout the Builder object using the `putExtra` function that let you pass any kind of object like the following:
+Or throughout the Builder object using the `putExtra` function that let you pass any sort of object like the following:

 ````java
 FXBundle bundle = new FXBundle.Builder()